base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 - Cloud: 6 KB
 - Sky: 802 bytes

-If you don't have the tools to do this, you can find these files here: [TODO LINK]
+If you don't have the tools to do this, you can find these files here: [Sample Art]

 ## Contract Architecture